nikoheikkila/speed-tdd/README.md

 To keep us on the edge of the driver's seat, the bomb explodes whenever we decelerate the bus to under 50 miles per hour.

-🔴 For now, we resort to expecting an exception called `Explosion'whenever the bomb goes off, even after a minor slowdown.
+🔴 For now, we resort to expecting an exception called `Explosion` whenever the bomb goes off, even after a minor slowdown.
 The test fails because our code doesn't raise such an exception.

 ```diff
 -from speed_tdd.bus import Bus, Passenger